 See also Practice Note: FCA disclosure of information issues—one minute guide.

 Financial regulators seek information and documents from those who they regulate as part of the ongoing regulatory relationship.
-The regulators use the information to monitor the business of firms on an ongoing basis.
-This information is usually provided on a voluntary basis without the exercise of formal powers by the regulator.
+The

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.